Making a Copy of a Master Recipe

 The recommended method to create a new recipe is to copy an existing master recipe as the original base and modify it as necessary, rather than create a new recipe from scratch.
 To make a copy of a master recipe, complete the following steps:

-- Select Recipes > Recipes Listing.
-The Recipes screen appears.
+- From the left navigation sidebar, select Menus & Recipes > Recipes Listing.
+The Recipes Listing screen appears.

 - Use the filters and search tool to locate the master recipe you want to copy.
 (To identify a master recipe, see How Do I Know if a Recipe is a Master Recipe?)

-- For the name of the recipe, remove the “Copy of” text, keep the existing name, and add a facility identifier at the end of the name so that it can be identified from the original master recipe that will still exist in the system.
+For the name of the recipe, remove the “Copy of” text, keep the existing name, and add a facility identifier at the end of the name so that it can be identified from the original master recipe that will still exist in the system.
 See the screenshot below for an example:

 - As to the Recipe Box field: